AntonioSerrano/Developing-Data-Products-Assignment/README.md

 Source code for ui.R and server.R files are available on this GitHub repo.

-Short presentation made with RStudio Presenter explaining the app is is avalilable here:
+Short presentation made with RStudio Presenter explaining the app is avalilable here:

 http://rpubs.com/AntonioData/202414